Wide or Narrow? Choosing the Right Collar Width for Your Dog’s Breed

 Measuring neck size is a vital component of finding the right dog collar for your pet, but it’s not the only one.
 Choosing the proper collar width is equally as important.
 How wide a collar is plays a role in your dog’s comfort levels, your control during walks and playtime on the leash, and your beloved pet’s overall safety.
 Reading this guide will give you valuable insight into deciding whether a wide leather dog collar is the best option, or if a collar that is narrower is the better selection for your pet.
-There is a detailed comparison of 3 cm dog collars versus 4.5 cm dog collars.
+There is a detailed comparison of 2-3 cm (0.79-1.18 inch) dog collars versus 4.5 cm (1.77 inch) dog collars.
 There’s also plenty of details about dog breed, size, and activity level and neck length to help guide you toward the perfect collar for your dog.
 Let’s get started.

 Why Collar Width Matters